 If I were running today, I’d use far less volume, wear proper shoes, and I’d have a fellow runner watch my form and make recommendations.
-With High Intensity Training, I don’t return to the gym the moment I return back to baseline, but instead follow the advice of Dr. McGuff and wait an additional day or two.
+With High-Intensity Training, I won’t return to the gym the moment I return back to baseline, but instead, follow the advice of Dr. McGuff and wait an additional day or two.
 So I’d always choose an extra day of rest over more running.
-Minimizing injury risk would be more important than any mileage or time goals.
+Minimizing injury risk would be more important than any mileage or time goal.

 Even if you follow the best running advice to the letter, you still might not be the type of person who benefits from running.
 Or you may have done so much damage from other sports or previous running attempts that you won’t be able to run.
 I suspect this is the case for me.

 Good stuff, especially the seven-item list.

 @Glenn – Just listened to the show.
 I like Alex’s laid back attitude when it comes to food.
 Thanks for sharing.